CorentinGS/CorentinGS/Manual.md

 - I value continuous learning and enjoy exploring new resources and experiences.

 > *"Some part of a mistake is always correct"* - <u>Savielly Tartakover.</u>

+## Disclaimer

+This is a lifetime work in progress, it might get updated from time to time.
+This manual got inspired by the following : [swyxio](https://github.com/swyxio/README/blob/master/README.md) and [Steph Smith](https://docs.google.com/presentation/d/1I8Y4oNkrh1Ass32PNyzBYp3hL4scLiH7YWQmwvKxzlM/edit#slide=id.gf57a4075db_0_0)